pramodsinghlodhi/NowFiber24/README.md

     ```

 3.  **Set up environment variables:**
     Create a new file named `.env` in the root of your project.
 This file is for secret keys and should not be committed to version control.
-Add your Gemini API key for the AI features to work.
     ```env
     # .env
+    # This is required for the server-side code (actions, API routes) to authenticate with Firebase.
+    # It points to the service account key you downloaded.
+    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json

-    # This key is required for the Genkit AI flows to function.
+    # This key is required for the client-side Genkit AI flows to function.
     # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key
     ```